International Student Admission Checklist and FAQs

 Not sure where to start?
 Our International Recruitment and Services team will help you find the perfect fit for you in terms of campus or program, as well as help you sift through federal regulations and more.

 Primary Responsibilities: Departmental oversight and management, international recruitment management for U.S. campuses, Global University Systems tactical management, alignment of global recruitment initiatives among the University’s global campuses, management of agent relationship and business development, international recruitment events.

 Blerina Polovina, Director, International Admissions and Services

 Primary Responsibilities: Serves as the Primary Designated School Official (PDSO) and Responsible Office (RO).
 Contact person for F-1 and J-1 students and scholars immigration compliance.
 Extended campuses contact person regarding international student admission policies and procedures.
-Works with students who want to come to study in United States from one of our international campuses.
-Working with prospective international undergraduate freshman students and graduate students.
+Works with prospective international undergraduate freshman and transfer students.